 Who on earth was this impulsive creature?
 She seemed to say whatever was on her mind, which he’d rarely encountered among females but found now that he enjoyed immensely.
-He’d never met anyone so unguarded in her behavior.
-His interest was piqued, and he tingled with an excitement quite different from his earlier anxiety.

 “Nonsense,” she replied at once.
 “I’ll give you another compliment if you tell me.
 I’m sure I can think of something.”